-- The second Environment and Sustainability Month, which saw 713 colleagues take part in more than 18 events across EMEA, including virtual panel discussions, park clean-ups and cycling workshops.
-As well as sessions highlighting MUFG's progress on the Net zero commitment by 2030 - Two cross-regional activities: Earth Day and World Clean-up Day - Around 30 team challenges, engaging 365 volunteers to help maintain the limited local green areas and parks
+- The third Environment and Sustainability Month, which saw 491 colleagues take part in than 16 events across EMEA, including virtual panel discussions, park clean-ups and environmental documentary screenings.
+This also saw sessions highlighting MUFG's progress on the Net Zero in our own operations commitment by 2030; - Cross-regional activities on Earth Day through park clean ups; - Around 60 environmental team challenges to help maintain the limited local green areas and parks; - Continued support to the wider ESG priorities, in particular with Net Zero commitments operationally, for example removing paper cups from our offices and engaging employees in planned environmental improvements such as better waste management systems in London.